Interior House Painting: Ceilings

-Painting your ceiling is certainly not as easy as painting you walls.
+Painting your ceiling is certainly not as easy as painting your walls.
 Ceilings can be hard to reach and various types of surfaces require unique preparation methods and oftentimes different types of paint.
-Even though wood is the most common material used in ceilings, metal, tile, and plaster all also sometimes used.
+Even though wood is the most common material used in ceilings, metal, tile, and plaster are also sometimes used.
 A faster drying paint is also preferable due to a ceiling’s position.
-Here are a few other things to consider.

 Factors To Consider When Painting Your Ceiling

 Painting a ceiling is different from painting a regular wall.
 The surface can be smooth or textured and the ceiling itself can be made from wood, pressed metal, or even a combination of plaster and lath.
 These materials require different preparation methods and the same type of paint will not work equally well on all surfaces.

 Smoking, water leaks, and other factors can contribute to stains.
 This is why prepping the surface is important.
 In addition to ensuring the ceiling is clean, patch up work along with a coat of primer is a good way to help block stains.
 Patching and priming allow you to get rid of stains before you apply the first layer of paint.

 If your ceiling has been painted before, it may be a good idea to sand it first as well.
 A simple 100-grit sanding paper will do just fine.
 This allows for a smoother application of paint and may even help to improve the paint’s ability to bond to the surface.
 Dust should be removed from the ceiling after sanding since any leftover dust may cause problems with the paint.